 Since 2001, I’ve been reading about the Copper and Bronze Ages of Europe, with a view to writing a work of fiction set sometime in that era.
-Over time, many of the specifics have changed: the time period, the location, the literary form, the characters, the story.
-I first conceived of it as a novel along the lines of J. H. Rosny ainé’s Guerre de Feu or Jim Crace’s The Gift of Stones.
-Currently, I’m working instead on a verse drama that will form part of a cycle, to which I’ve given the working title Danuquécla.
+At first, I intended to write a novel along the lines of J. H. Rosny ainé’s Guerre de Feu or Jim Crace’s The Gift of Stones, but over time the project has changed shape, and I’m currently working on a verse drama that will form part of a cycle, to which I’ve given the working title Danuquécla.
 It’s possible that that may also change; the project continues.

 A journey down the Danube

 In 2014, I travelled down the Danube, from Germany to Romania, and wrote a series of posts about my travels for the literary journal Southerly’s blog.

 The same year, I also edited New Trad, a volume of poems and essays on poetics by contributors from around the world; the theme was new work written in archaic metrical forms, most notably an excerpt from Beverliey Braune’s epic poem Skulvádi Úlfr.
 (This wasn’t consciously intended as part of my effort to set a work of fiction in prehistory, but it’s turned out to be very pertinent.)

 In 2017, I started part-time research for a doctorate at the Writing & Society Research Centre, Western Sydney University.
 It’s a hybrid, ‘creative’ doctorate: half my effort goes into writing a creative work, and the other half is on a separate but related exegesis.
 My topic is ‘prehistory in fiction’.